terra-money/docs/docs/learn/glossary.md

 Groups of information stored on a [blockchain](#blockchain).
 Each block contains transactions that are grouped, verified, and signed by validators.

-## bLuna

-A token representing bonded Luna that can be traded freely or used as collateral on other protocols in the Terra network, such as [Anchor](https://anchorprotocol.com/).
-Bonded Luna takes 21 days to become unbonded.

 ## Bonded validator

 A [validator](#validator) in the [active set](#active-set) participating in consensus.
 Bonded validators earn [rewards](#rewards).